Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

 \subsubsection{Equivalence of Hilbert spaces}

 We have now fully exposed the unitary transformation between $\mathcal{H}$ and $\mathcal{H}_{L}\otimes\mathcal{H}_{R}$.
-We are thus ready to justify why the two descriptions of a physical state are equivalent despite the additional boundary condition at the cut.
+We are thus ready to justify why the two descriptions of a physical state, in terms of $\rho$ and in terms of $\rho_{LR}$, are equivalent despite the additional boundary condition at the cut.

 The way to think of the transformation is in terms of Fourier analysis.
 The sine modes of the split intervals in eqs.~\eqref{eq:def_phi_l_neu} and \eqref{eq:def_phi_r_neu} serve as a functional basis in which a field configuration of the full interval field is expanded.
-The fact that it is indeed a basis, is a simple consequence of the Carleson's theorem theorem for convergence of Fourier series~\cite{trembinska1985variations,titchmarsh_theory_2002}.
+The fact that it is indeed a basis, is a simple consequence of Carleson's theorem for convergence of Fourier series~\cite{trembinska_variations_1985,titchmarsh_theory_2002}.

 However, we are dealing with quantum fields not just simple scalar valued functions.
 Upon quantization, the Fourier coefficients in the expansion become operator valued as indicated in eqs.~\eqref{eq:def_phi_l_neu} and \eqref{eq:def_phi_r_neu}.
 The symplectic structure of the Bogoliubov transform between the two algebras~\eqref{eq:bgb_restriction} guarantees that the two quantizations of the system, the one in terms of the full field in eq.~\eqref{eq:def_phi_full} and the one in terms of the split fields, are equivalent.